4 Common Myths About Accountancy

 If the thought of spending your days filing tax returns fills you with dread, then fear not!
 Luckily, accountancy is so varied that you can be an accountant without so much as touching a tax form.

 Or why not become a cost accountant?
-In this role, you get to examine and streamline organisations' expenses, making them more efficient and effective (and taking home a wonderful bonus for saving them so much cash!)
+In this role, you get to examine and streamline organisations' expenses, making them more efficient and effective (and taking home a wonderful bonus for helping them save so much cash!)

-These are just two examples.
-There are so many different career options in accountancy that you’ll never be limited to doing something you find boring!
+These are just two examples, so it's important to remember that there are so many different career options in accountancy that you’ll never be limited to doing something you find boring!

 Still not convinced?
 This video from PwC breaks down the reality vs. the stereotype:

-Like the sound of a career in accountancy?
-Find out more about our online AAT professional qualifications.
+Are you interested in a career in accountancy?
+Find out more about our 100% online AAT professional qualifications.